 - If I do more than one thing, can I audition twice?

-You must choose one instrument and area to audition.
-If you play classical piano and jazz piano, you must choose one area (classical piano or jazz piano) to audition.
+No, you must choose one instrument and one area to audition.
+If you play Classical piano and Jazz piano, you must choose one area (Classical piano or Jazz piano) to audition.

 - If I am a composer, can I play some of my own pieces during the audition?

-You are being evaluated as a performer.
-We do have composition classes and encourage students to compose, but the auditions are about performance, so play the pieces that will best show your abilities as a performer.
+No, you are being evaluated as a performer.
+We do have composition classes and encourage students to compose, but the auditions are about performance, so play the established pieces that will best show your abilities as a performer.

 - Do I have to have the pieces memorized?

 No, but you should be able to play them well without stopping.